Harnessing Data Augmentation to Quantify Uncertainty in the Early Estimation of Single-Photon Source Quality: Introduction

 Given this context, recent literature, such as an article proposing a maximum \textit{a posteriori} (MAP) scheme~\cite{coad20}, has drawn much attention, suggesting that small data samples are sufficient to provide reasonable estimates of SPS quality in terms of MPE probability, i.e.~$g^{(2)}(0)$.
 This work investigates how true such claims are.
 Exemplary experimental datasets are readily available for such an analysis, i.e.~measurements for epitaxial InGaAs/GaAs quantum dots within deterministic photonic nanostructures emitting at 1.3 \si{\um}~\cite{muzo20}, where a 10 s collection interval for two-photon events provides insight into how the correlation histogram can build up over time.
 It is then not difficult to examine various statistical fitting methods, assessing how estimates of SPS quality and their fitting-based accuracy develop with respect to the growing number of detected two-photon events.
 However, herein lies a major weakness.
 Who is to say that one sequence of observations, already very costly, is a typical reflection of how the histogram and associated quality estimates evolve?
 How can one even be sure that the final long-time estimate, used as a baseline of comparison for a short-time estimate, is itself accurate?

 In data science and machine learning, when information is sparse, generative procedures are sometimes used to simulate new data from existing datasets in a process often called `data augmentation'~\cite{hama20, mamo22}.
-So too does this work continue the trend of applying data-science principles to experimental physics~\cite{jaon20, tawu21} by leaning on a technique that is effectively `bootstrapping', using each experimental dataset to generate arbitrarily many alternative samples; it is from these that the sampling-based variance of an SPS-quality estimand can be determined.
-In so doing, and after highlighting the non-negligible error bars on even late-stage estimates of $g^{(2)}(0)$, this article reinforces a cautionary message when evaluating new approaches for fast estimation: \textit{do not underestimate stochastic variability}.
+This work continues the trend of applying data-science principles to experimental physics~\cite{jaon20, tawu21} by leaning on a technique that is effectively `bootstrapping'.
+Each experimental dataset is used to generate arbitrarily many alternative samples that then determine the sampling-based variance of an SPS-quality estimand.
+After highlighting the non-negligible error bars on even late-stage estimates of $g^{(2)}(0)$, this article reinforces a cautionary message when evaluating new approaches for fast estimation: \textit{do not underestimate stochastic variability}.

 This work is organised and presented in the following manner.
 Section~\ref{Sec:Theory} provides, with a novel reformulation suited for efficient computation, the theoretical equations that describe the expected structure of a two-photon event histogram.
 Section~\ref{Sec:Methodology} describes the eight datasets analysed in this work (\ref{Sec:Datasets}), the two investigated methods of fitting data for SPS quality estimation (\ref{Sec:Fitting}), and the procedure for generating synthetic data in support of calculating error bounds (\ref{Sec:Augmentation}).
 Section~\ref{Sec:Results} then presents the results of numerically fitting theoretical equations to the data, both observed and synthetic, assessing (1) the expected sample-based errors of $g^{(2)}(0)$, (2) whether a MAP scheme~\cite{coad20} is superior to least-squares histogram fitting, (3) the possibility of using expanding averages for early $g^{(2)}(0)$ estimation, and (4) the impact of background counts on accuracy.
 Section~\ref{Sec:Discussion} subsequently takes the lessons learned here to critically reexamine and discuss the article that motivated this work~\cite{coad20}.
 Finally, Section~\ref{Sec:Conclusion} summarises the conclusions of this research.